chriscdn/RHManagedObject/readme.md

 	`RHManagedObject` makes it possible to interact with Core Data objects without having to ever interact with the object context.

 - The generated managed object classes leave no room to add additional methods.
-You can’t (or shouldn’t) add extra methods to the generated classes since they will be overridden when the classes are regenerated. `RHManagedObject` provides a place for additional class and instance methods.
+You can't (or shouldn't) add extra methods to the generated classes since they will be overridden when the classes are regenerated. `RHManagedObject` provides a place for additional class and instance methods.
 - The AppDelegate gets polluted with boilerplate code. `RHManagedObject` most of the underlying boilerplate Core Data code, which also makes it easier to copy the library to other projects.

 ## How To Get Started